reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 ```
 This module uses AWS Java SDK version 2 to integrate with Amazon CloudWatch.
 An earlier version of the module named `micrometer-registry-cloudwatch` uses the AWS Java SDK version 1.
 Version 2 is the recommended version to use.

 This library does the transformation from Micrometer meters to the format of the target monitoring system.
-Here the `micrometer-registry-cloudwatch2` library converts micrometer meters to cloudwatch metrics.
+Here the `micrometer-registry-cloudwatch2` library converts Micrometer meters to CloudWatch metrics.

-## Creating the Registry
+## Creating the MeterRegistry

-We will now create the `MeterRegistry` implementation for Amazon CloudWatch to create our meters and push the metrics to Amazon CloudWatch.
+We will now create the `MeterRegistry` implementation for Amazon CloudWatch to create our Meters and push the metrics to Amazon CloudWatch.
 We do this in a Spring configuration class as shown here:

 ```java